 - Review and monitor the effort certification status for all faculty/staff in their department for timely certification, using the ECRT Org Code Dashboard.

 - Control the Secondary Effort Coordinator’s access AND assign the appropriate employee(s) to the Secondary Effort Coordinator.

 - If the staff or faculty is not available, the Effort Coordinator assigns a person having first-hand knowledge of the effort expended by the individual to be an Effort Proxy.

 - Upon receiving notification from ECRT of their responsibility, the ECRT Proxy should ensure that they have received rights that allow them to review and certify the absent individual’s effort.

 - Confirm first-hand knowledge, and review and certify effort for the individuals assigned.

 Office of Post-Award Administration:

 - Monitors the ECRT system to ensure that all required effort statements are certified and processed.

-This GAP reflects the provisions of the UG, which became effective December 26, 2014, and all awards issued on or after this date must be managed in accordance with its provisions.
+This GAP reflects the provisions of the UG, which became effective December 26, 2014, and revised as of November 12, 2020, and all awards issued on or after this date must be managed in accordance with its provisions.
 It is important to verify the applicable regulations for an individual award, which may be found in the Award Notice issued by the funding agency.

 These guidelines pertain to federally sponsored projects and should be used as guidance for all sponsors unless specifically addressed in a non-federal sponsor’s policies and/or procedures.